daviddavis/daviddavis/README.md

 I use the command line whenever I can.
 For my IDE, I use [vim](https://www.vim.org/) and [tmux](https://github.com/tmux/tmux) but have recently started using [neovim](https://neovim.io/).
-My other 🤓 interests include ZFS, SBCs/raspberry pis, self-hosting, and running small LLMs at home.
+My other 🤓 interests include ZFS, SBCs (Raspberry Pi), self-hosting, and running small LLMs at home.

 Check out my [dotfiles](https://github.com/daviddavis/dotfiles) repo for more info about the tools I use and how I configure them.